apostrophecms-legacy/apostrophe-proxy-auth/README.md

 mkdir /etc/apache2/cosign
 ```

-**Populate this folder with the certificate and key files provided by your customer.** They may provide separate certificate and key files for use by cosign and for the site itself.
-Or they may be the same.
+**Populate this folder with the certificate and key files provided by your customer.** For PRE-PRODUCTION, you may use the certificate and key files for the SSL protection of the website, as well as for cosign.
+(Users will see browser warnings.)
+For PRODUCTION, you will need SEPARATE certificates and keys for cosign and for the actual website.

 **They may also provide a root CA (certificate authority) file** which should be copied to `/etc/ssl/certs`, under a name that does not conflict with other files there.
 After that, ask the system to rehash the root certificates: